hmslima/sambahsacompletegrammar/sambahsa.md

 *“Nuntos” has the same meaning and often is most used, since the “kongcio” seems be antiquated.*

+**Kwecto {kwEcto} –** apparently, as it seems

+***Id phial, quei poskwo dahsim mien attention, kwecto pwolpohld med un cruorrudh liqueur –** the phial, to which I next turned my attention, might have been about half-full of a blood-red liquor*

+***Hatta eys prientias kwecto kihr ep un samliko catholicitat os suabuhsa –** even his friendships seemed to be founded in a similar catholicity of good-nature*

+**Kweid {kweyd} –** even if, though

+***Iaschi EU lands maghe bihe tenten ab bringhes wahid-ye securitara responses ei probleme os terrorisme, kweid biht limitet id bungos iom civil lures –** the EU countries themselves may be tempted to bring security-only responses to the problem of terrorism, even (under the price of) if the function of the civil freedoms gets limited*

 **Kweter {kwEtër} –** *"whether", indicates the choice or the doubt between two options.*